Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 We bailed on the Mid-Atlantic winter like it was a sinking ship.
 Spirit Airlines flew us to Sangster International Airport in Montego Bay, Jamaica.
 We traded snow shovels for sunscreen faster than you can say "rum punch."

 Our plan was simple.
 Use a stereotypical Caribbean all-inclusive resort as home base.
 Explore the Swamp Safari Village.
-Visit the James Bond Island from "Live and Let Die."
-Swim with glow-in-the-dark microbes at Luminous Lagoon.
+Visit the filming location of the famous crocodile jump from "Live and Let Die".
+Swim with glow-in-the-dark dinoflagellates at Luminous Lagoon.
 Hit the crafts market at Ocho Rios.
 Pay respects at Bob Marley's mausoleum.
-Basically, we wanted to check every Jamaican tourism cliché off our list with enthusiasm.
+Basically, we wanted to check every item on our Jamaica travel guide bucket list with enthusiasm.

 Here's our complete map of the northern coast route.
 Spoiler: it involves more crocodiles than your average vacation.